skip to content

 ME interest rates update.

-We know that changes to your home loan and interest rate can be concerning.
+We know that changes to your home loan and interest rate can be confusing.
 That's why we're here to help you understand what it means for your loan and offer some helpful tips to prepare for any potential changes.

 Variable Loans

-If you have a variable rate loan, it means that your interest rate and repayments can change with fluctuations in the market.
+variable rate home loan, it means that your interest rate and repayments can change with fluctuations in the market.
 We’ll keep you informed and prepared and will always send you a notification ahead of time to let you know of any changes to your repayment amount and the effective date.

 We have some useful tools below that can help you calculate how interest rate changes will affect your loan repayments and how to budget accordingly.